- Home

 Some examples include:

-• Photo Galleries: Showcase stunning visuals of your products, destinations, or brand stories, allowing viewers to browse at their own pace.
+- Photos: Showcase stunning visuals of your products, destinations, or brand stories, allowing viewers to browse at their own pace.

-• Video Galleries: Highlight multiple video clips, testimonials, or product demonstrations, offering a more dynamic and engaging experience.
+- Video galleries: Highlight multiple video clips, testimonials, or product demonstrations, offering a more dynamic and engaging experience.

-• Product Carousels: Feature a rotating selection of products, complete with details and pricing, enabling viewers to explore your offerings and make informed decisions.
+- Product carousels: Feature a rotating selection of products, complete with details and pricing, enabling viewers to explore your offerings and make informed decisions.

 These formats are particularly effective for industries with extensive product lines, visually appealing content, or complex offerings that require more in-depth exploration.
 They transform your CTV ad into a mini-showcase, giving viewers the freedom to discover what piques their interest and learn more about what you have to offer.

+c.
 Choose-Your-Own Commercial

 Remember those "Choose Your Own Adventure" books where you could decide the fate of the story?
 Choose-your-own commercial ads bring that same interactive storytelling to the world of CTV advertising.
 By letting viewers select which ad they watch, this format puts viewers in the driver's seat.